Ph.D., A.M., University of Illinois, Champaign-Urbana

 Ellen D.B.
 Riggle is Professor of Political Science and Gender and Women's Studies.
-Her research interests include the effects of minority stress on the well-being of LGBT individuals and same-sex couples, and legal status issues for same-sex couples.
+Her research interests include positive identity, the effects of minority stress on the well-being of LGBT individuals and same-sex couples, and legal status issues for same-sex couples.
 For more information about Dr. Riggle's research, please visit www.PrismResearch.org.

 She is co-editor (with Alan Ellis) of Sexual Identity in the Workplace: Issues and Services (Harrington Press, 1996) and (with Barry Tadlock) Gays and Lesbians in the Democratic Process: Public Policy, Political Representation and Public Opinion (Power, Conflict and Democracy: American Politics into the Twenty-First Century series, Columbia University Press, 1999).

 Dr. Riggle is co-author of A Positive View of LGBTQ: Embracing Identity and Cultivating Well-Being (with Sharon Rostosky; Rowman & Littlefield, 2012).
 A Positive View of LGBTQ received the Distinguished Book Award for 2012 from Division 44 of the American Psychological Association.
 Her latest book, Happy Together: Thriving as a Same-Sex Couple in Your Family, Workplace, and Community (with Sharon Rostosky) was published by the American Psychological Association LifeTools Series in 2015.
 Her current projects include an examination of the impact of legal relationship recognition on the relationships of same-sex couples and other policy impacts on LGBT individuals in the U.S., and how identity and minority stress impacts wellbeing.